Darren0422/MySQL-Database/README.md

 ###### Search by Project records that are past the due date

 ##### Search a Architect record
+When the user selects the "Search Architect" option, they are then prompted to enter the number of the aspect of the "Search Architect" menu they wish use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 10 39" src="https://github.com/Darren0422/Databases/assets/134398985/74dea67a-a904-4122-82d9-150ab00968a3">

 ###### Search by Architect record ID
 ###### Search by Architect record Name

 ##### Search a Contractor record
+When the user selects the "Search Contractor" option, they are then prompted to enter the number of the aspect of the "Search Contractor" menu they wish use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 10 50" src="https://github.com/Darren0422/Databases/assets/134398985/49282585-ad11-4e66-9c56-a153f5564b4b">

 ###### Search by Contractor record ID
 ###### Search by Contractor record Name

 ##### Search a Customer record
+When the user selects the "Search Customer" option, they are then prompted to enter the number of the aspect of the "Search Customer" menu they wish use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 11 00" src="https://github.com/Darren0422/Databases/assets/134398985/4039ead4-c57c-4523-800d-7438a66906ad">

 ###### Search by Customer record ID